MontaineHOA/CCnR/10_management_by_board.md

 thereof.

 (x11) Declaration of Vacancies.
-Declare the office of a member of the Board to be vacant m the event that a member of the Board 1s absent from three consecutive regular meetings of the Board.
+Declare the office of a member of the Board to be vacant in the event that a member of the Board 1s absent from three consecutive regular meetings of the Board.

 (x111) Employment of Manager.
 Employ a manager, an independent contractor, or